junhyung-L/The-11th-Incheon-Public-Data-Utilization-Competition/README.md

-# 📍 11th Incheon Public Data Utilization Competition: Excellence Award 🏆
+# 📍 11th Incheon Public Data Utilization Competition

 This repository contains the project for the **'11th Incheon Public Data Utilization Competition'** focused on safety for the elderly.